Structure of bubbling solutions of Liouville systems with negative singular sources: Introduction

-Liouville systems have significant applications in many different fields.
-In geometry, if the system is reduced to one equation ($n=1$), it is a generalization of the famous Nirenberg problem which has been extensively studied in the past few decades (see \cite{barto2,barto3,bart-taran-jde,bart-taran-jde-2,ccl,chen-li-duke,kuo-lin-jdg,li-cmp,li-shafrir,wei-zhang-adv,wei-zhang-plms,zhangcmp,zhangccm}).
-In physics, Liouville systems can be derived from the mean field limit of point vortices of the Euler flow (see \cite{biler,wolansky1,wolansky2,yang}) and are closely related to self-dual condensate solutions of Abelian Chern-Simons model with $N$ Higgs particles\cite{kimleelee,Wil}.
-In Biology, Liouville systems arise from the stationery solutions of multi-species Patlak-Keller-Segel system\cite{wolansky3} and have prominent applications in the study of Chemotaxis \cite{childress}.
-The study of bubbling solutions represents an essential difficulty of Liouville system and it not only impacts the immediately related fields but also depends on the development of them.
+Liouville systems have significant applications across various fields.
+In geometry, when the system reduces to a single equation ($n=1$), it generalizes the renowned Nirenberg problem, which has been extensively researched over the past few decades (see \cite{barto2,barto3,bart-taran-jde,bart-taran-jde-2,ccl,chen-li-duke,kuo-lin-jdg,li-cmp,li-shafrir,wei-zhang-adv,wei-zhang-plms,zhangcmp,zhangccm}).
+In physics, Liouville systems emerge from the mean field limit of point vortices in the Euler flow (see \cite{biler,wolansky1,wolansky2,yang}) and are intricately linked to self-dual condensate solutions of the Abelian Chern-Simons model with $N$ Higgs particles \cite{kimleelee,Wil}.
+In biology, they appear in the stationary solutions of the multi-species Patlak-Keller-Segel system \cite{wolansky3} and are important for studying chemotaxis \cite{childress}.
+Understanding bubbling solutions, a significant challenge within Liouville systems, is crucial for advancing related fields.

-The equation (\ref{1.1}) is usally written in an equivalent form by removing the singular sources on the right hand side.
+The equation (\ref{1.1}) is usually written in an equivalent form by removing the singular sources on the right hand side.
 Let $G(x,y)$ be the Green's function of $-\Delta_g$ on $M$:

 Note that in a neighborhood of $p$,

 Using

 we can write (\ref{1.1}) as